Parish Councillor Vacancies:

-If a vacancy arises on a Parish Council due to an existing councillor’s resignation, disqualification or death, the process to fill the vacancy is as follows:
+If a vacancy arises on a Parish Council due to an existing councillor’s resignation, disqualification or death, a notice will be posted on the parish council website and the following process to fill the vacancy will be followed:

-The Parish Council are notified by West Berkshire Council that an election has not been called and that the vacancy may be filled by co-option.
-Or, if vacancies remain after a recent election, the following procedure will apply:
+The Parish Council will also be notified by West Berkshire Council if an election has not been called and the following procedure for co-option will apply:

 Eligibility for Office

 To qualify for election as a Parish Councillor, and to hold such an office, an applicant must be:

 The person co-opted must receive an absolute majority vote of the councillors present and voting.
 Where there are more than two candidates for the vacancy, it may be necessary to run a series of votes, each time removing the candidate who has the least number of votes until one candidate secures an absolute majority.

 Further details can be obtained from the Parish Clerk regarding co-option and whether any vacancies are currently available upon the council: firstname.lastname@example.org